 Library Use

-Electronic resources access is available through student ÜDEUPA accounts.
+Electronic resource access is available through student üdeupa accounts. Üdeupa accounts can be set up through Information and Media Technology (IMT).
 The APU student ID card is required for book checkout and use of the media center materials.